Playlist Creator 3 (aus Wiki)

 Jede Playlist-Datei (*.m3u) muss ich deshalb mit der Software listFix() überprüfen und ggf. korrigieren.
 Dabei sollten innerhalb einer Playlist-Datei die einzelnen Songs mit relativen Pfadnamen referenziert werden.
 Also beispielsweise

-Wenn das listFix() noch nicht ganz richtig gemacht hat, muss ich jedes Playlist-File noch einmal in einem Editor nachkontrollieren.
+Wenn das listFix() noch nicht ganz richtig gemacht hat, muss ich jedes Playlist-File noch einmal in einem Text-Editor nachkontrollieren.

 Jetzt erst kann ich die Playlists in MusicBee importieren.
 Ich importiere die Playlists einzeln indem ich die Playlist-Datei mit Drag-und-drop aus dem Explorer in MusicBee (linke Spalte, Abschnitt “Wiedergabelisten”) schiebe.